 Currently, pre-iOS 12, jailbreaking is actually in a relatively positive position.
-In the last twelve months, we have seen a lot of jailbreak-based activity which initially resulted in Electra being released for early versions of iOS 11 and then subsequently expanded on the back of a new vulnerability release to support devices running all the way up to iOS 11.3.1.
-Those same vulnerabilities have been patched by Apple in iOS 11.4 and beyond, meaning that iOS 11.3.1 is the furthest that Electra support goes for production firmware, but even that is enough to class jailbreaking as far as iOS 11 goes as a success giving the circumstances.
+In the last twelve months, we have seen a lot of jailbreak-based activity which initially resulted in Electra (and later with unc0ver) being released for early versions of iOS 11 and then subsequently expanded on the back of a new vulnerability release to support devices running all the way up to iOS 11.3.1.
+Those same vulnerabilities have been patched by Apple in iOS 11.4 and beyond, meaning that iOS 11.3.1 is the furthest that Electra and unc0ver support goes for production firmware, but even that is enough to class jailbreaking as far as iOS 11 goes as a success giving the circumstances.

 Apple’s Cat and Mouse Game

 Apple doesn’t want iOS 12 to be jailbroken.
-In fact, Apple doesn’t want iOS jailbroken full-stop but, according to recent tweets by developer @nullriver, it seems that the company is putting at least some effort into trying to make iOS 12 harder to liberate.
+In fact, Apple doesn’t want iOS jailbroken full-stop but, according to tweets by developer @nullriver, it seems that the company is putting at least some effort into trying to make iOS 12 harder to liberate.
 With iOS 12, Apple has introduced an initiative in the form of the CoreTrust framework which is tasked with checking and verifying all signatures to ensure that they come directly from Apple.
 There has also been work carried out under-the-hood to make sure that iOS 12 works in conjunction with the new A12 Bionic chip to make things harder for jailbreakers.
 Not show-stopping changes to the platform but certainly enough of an effort on Apple’s part to signify the company’s intent and to at least have developers performing in-depth research.

 iOS 12 Jailbreak Timeline